1911::Tariffs and Canada's Federal Election

 A political cartoon depicting trade issues between Canada and the United States.

-"1911::British Columbia's Conservatives Standing Guard at the International Border" Cartoonist: John Wilson Bengough (1851-1923)
+"1911::British Columbia's Conservative Leaders Standing Guard at the International Border" Cartoonist: John Wilson Bengough (1851-1923)

 Clip: Victoria Daily Times (1911) Victoria, British Columbia

 Canada's 1911 federal election brought the question of American tariffs front and centre.
 Canadian Liberal leader, Prime Minister Sir Wilfred Laurier (Canada's five-dollar-bill guy), had announced that he had signed a reciprocity agreement with American Republican President William Taft and was seeking ratification from Parliament.
-Conservatives, fearing the agreement was the first step towards the Americanization of Canada, leading to free trade and, ultimately, the annexation of Canada, filibustered the deal, which forced Laurier to call an election to settle the issue.
+Conservatives, fearing the agreement was the first step towards the Americanization of Canada, leading to free trade and, ultimately, the annexation of Canada, filibustered the deal, forcing Laurier to call an election to settle the issue.

 Clip: Victoria Daily Times (1912)